Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 Hybrid Work, GIF via GIPHY

-So as you can see, with hybrid jobs, you still have to go into an office every day (or a set amount of days per week).
+So, as you can see, with hybrid jobs, you still have to go into an office every day (or a set amount of days per week).
 But, of course, the point is to work with your project team face-to-face, which can be good or bad, depending on your situation or preferred work style.
 So, on the one hand, you get the benefit of working in an office environment and having all the social interaction that comes with it.
-But, at the same time, you may have to deal with annoying personality types (IRL) or spend hours commuting to and from work.
+But, simultaneously, you may have to deal with annoying personality types (IRL) or spend hours commuting to and from work.

 Remote Work vs. WFH